Houghens History, Family Crest & Coats of Arms

 Early Origins of the Houghens family

-Another 115 words (8 lines of text) covering the years 1157, 1199, 1606 and 1696 are included under the topic Early Houghens History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Houghens research.
+Another 58 words (4 lines of text) covering the years 1157, 1199, 1606 and 1696 are included under the topic Early Houghens History in all our PDF Extended History products and printed products wherever possible.

 Houghens Spelling Variations